-Stomach ulcers are painful sores that can be found in the stomach lining or small intestine.
-They occur when the protective mucus that lines the stomach becomes ineffective.
-The stomach produces a strong acid to help digest food and protect against microbes.
-To protect the body’s tissues from this acid, it also secretes a thick layer of mucus.
-If the mucus layer is worn away and stops functioning effectively, the acid can damage the stomach tissue, causing an ulcer.
-An estimated 1 in every 10 people will have an ulcer in the stomach or small intestine at some point in their lives.
+Stomach ulcers are difficult injuries that can be found in the stomach coating or small digestive system.
+They happen when the defensive bodily fluid that lines the stomach ends up incapable.
+The stomach delivers a solid corrosive to help digest sustenance and ensure against organisms.
+To shield the body’s tissues from this corrosive, it additionally secretes a thick layer of bodily fluid.
+On the off chance that the bodily fluid layer is eroded and quits working adequately, the corrosive can harm the stomach tissue, causing a ulcer.
+An expected 1 in each 10 individuals will have a ulcer in the stomach or small digestive tract eventually in their lives.

 Common causes of stomach ulcers include:

 1. Excess stomach acidity (hyperacidity) – this can occur for a range of reasons, including genetics, smoking, stress, and some foods.

 2. Zollinger-Ellison – a disease that causes an excess of stomach acid to be produced (rare).

 The chances of developing a stomach ulcer due to certain risk factors such as